GispoCoding/eis_toolkit/README.md

 If you want to set up the development environment without docker, see:
 - [Setup without docker with poetry](./instructions/dev_setup_without_docker.md)
 - [Setup without docker with conda](./instructions/dev_setup_without_docker_with_conda.md)

+## License

+Licensed under the EUPL-1.2 or later.